juerkkil/batstat/README.md

 # batstat
-Very simple device batteyr status indicator to window manager systray.
+Very simple device battery status indicator to window manager systray.
 Reads the battery status and displays it as a small systray icon.
 Does exactly that and nothing else.